Coletterbox/RabbitProject/sprintLog.md

   * The whole group worked together to merge the classes they made in the previous sprint to a branch.
 #### Sprint retrospective:
 * What went well?
-  * The group gained a better understanding of git as teamwork was used to solve git issues.
+  * The group gained a better understanding of Git as teamwork was used to solve Git issues.
 * What did not go as well?
-  * This took longer than expected and the allocated time was overun by 15 minutes.
+  * This took longer than expected and the allocated time was overrun by 15 minutes.
 * What could be done differently?
-  * Some group members could have worked on something else as this was probably not a 7 memeber job.
+  * Some group members could have worked on something else as this was probably not a 7 member job.

 -----